This article was originally published on EverydayFeminsim.com and is republished with permission.

-I have had people tell me to go for the salad when I’m ordering my food, like they have any right to tell me how to eat or have any idea what my habits are.
+I’ve had people tell me to go for the salad when I’m ordering my food, as if they have any right to tell me how to eat or have any idea what my habits are.
 I’ve had servers ask me if I’m sure I want dessert.

 Going out for a romantic meal can very quickly degrade into a triggering experience where I can’t even taste my food because I’m so self-conscious of the stares.

-I’ve worked hard to gently remind friends that saying eating dessert is indicative of their being “naughty” underlines moral judgments on food that are hugely problematic for people, like me, who have been receiving toxic messaging about food since school.
+I’ve worked hard to gently remind friends it’s problematic when they talk about how they’re “naughty” for eating dessert.
+That speaking that way belies moral judgments about food that are hugely destructive for people, like me, who have been receiving toxic messaging about food since school.

 3. Good Fatties Diet